 Peeling/Flaking: Concrete sealers peel and flake when first applied if the application was too heavily applied or there are too many layers of sealer on top of each other.
 Delamination can commonly occur near the end of the lifespan of a sealer especially in high traffic areas or areas of direct sunlight.
-In order to prevent peeling and flaking of a new sealer make sure to wait until the previous sealer has worn away before applying a new layer of sealer.
-If peeling or flaking is occurring prematurely use Xylene to correct the problem and re-solidify the sealer.
+In order to prevent peeling and flaking of a new sealer make sure to wait until the previous sealer has worn away before applying a new layer of concrete sealer.
+If peeling or flaking is occurring prematurely use Xylene to correct the problem and re-solidify the concrete sealer.

 Bubbling: Concrete sealers bubble when the application was too heavily applied or when a sealer has been applied in direct sunlight.
 In order to prevent this from happening apply two thin coats of sealer instead of one heavy coat.
 Two thin coats are much better than one, thick, heavy coat.
 The first coat acts like a primer and the second coat will add the even, glossy, color enhancing finish.
 Also make sure to apply sealer in the early morning or late evening when the temperatures are cooler.
 If bubbling does occur use Xylene to correct the problem and get rid of the bubbling.
 Do not apply another coat of sealer thinking this would rectify the issue; it will result in solvent entrapment.